 You’ve probably looked for a way to get VLC for Roku by visiting the Roku app channels.
-While it’s true that there is no official VLC media player on Roku, there are still additional ways to get VLC for Roku that we’ll be covering thoroughly in this post.
+While it’s true that there is no official VLC media player app on Roku, there are still additional ways to get VLC for Roku that we’ll be covering thoroughly in this post.

 Keep in mind: you can also use a Roku web browser to screen cast VLC from your MacBook, Windows laptop, iPhone or Android.

+Just because VLC doesn’t have an official app on Roku, it doesn’t mean you can’t get VLC still.
 Here are instructions for how to get VLC on Roku:

 - Power on a device such as PC or phone with VLC.